user1342/ThingFinder/README.md

 ```

 # 🔨 Building 'things' parsers
-ThingFinder is modular and all 'thing' parsers present in the ```things``` folder when built will be used on target binaries and code.
+ThingFinder is modular, and all parsers present in the ```things``` folder when built will be used on target binaries and code when run.
+These parsers may be to identify vulnerabilities, interesting code elements, etc.

 To write your own thing parser follow the below:
 1) Create a file in the ```things``` folder, ending in ```_parser.py```.
 Ensure to have a good name for the rest of the file as that will be used to identify what was found.
 2) Create a class that inherits from the ```IngestClass``` class.
 3) Ensure your class has a ```parser``` function that takes ```self``` and ```code```.